-During the project, further consultation was carried out with Fish and Meat and Poultry employers and stakeholders.
-This followed a similar methodology to the 2012 work, but as the principles for the framework were recent and did not need to be reviewed again, Level 3 work was restricted to fish and Meat and Poultry.
+During the project, further consultation was carried out with Plant Bakery stakeholders and employers.
+This followed a similar methodology to the 2012 work, but as the principles for the framework were recent and did not need to be reviewed again, Level 2 work was restricted to Plant Bakery.
 The consultation was smaller than last year, and broadly supported the findings from 2012, in terms of MA structure, core skills and enhancement outcomes.